Aquila Flower

 Teaching Schedule

 I teach physical geography and GIS classes.
-I am also the program lead and primary faculty advisor for our GIS Certificate and minor.
+I am also the program lead and primary faculty advisor for our GIS Emphasis, Certificate and Minor, as well as our Climate Change Minor.

 ENVS 420/520 - GIS III